 Maria called us in distress after losing her job.
 We helped her apply for SNAP and find emergency food to feed her family right away.
 The relief in her voice at the end of the call was palpable.

-responded to in 2020 since the pandemic began
+responded to during the pandemic

 “I needed help filling out my SNAP application and you took the time to assist me.
 You were so patient and I'm so grateful!”

 Judy loves getting lunch during summer at the meal site near her home in Framingham.
 She goes with her little sister every day to fill up and see her favorite cafeteria server.
 Her mom is glad she's getting healthy meals even when school is out.

 Teachers know better than anyone else that a hungry student simply can't learn.
 But one meal is just a quick fix.
 Instead, Project Bread works to ensure students no longer go hungry both in school and during the summer months.

 “I'm crying with relief because now I have a resource for my kids when school is out.”

 A mother in New Bedford, MA about Summer Eats